 Stay in Casa Coral for around £20 per night, which is literally a stone’s throw from the beach.

 The less popular island is by far the best in my opinion.

-Meaning Snake Island in Spanish, ironically this island isn’t home to snakes, the shape of the island doesn’t resembling anything close to that of a serpent!
+Meaning Snake Island in Spanish, ironically this island isn’t home to snakes, the shape of the island doesn’t resemble anything close to that of a serpent!

 As soon as you arrive to the port, you will see many vendors offering to take you around the island.

 I recommend hiring a golf cart that you can hire for a half-day (or days if staying for a while) and exploring the island independently.

 Some great things to do here include reef snorkeling, swimming with turtles, and lounging around on the beaches.

 This Island is more visited by typical holiday-goers, which means that prices for rooms/restaurants are a little steeper than Culebra.